 HRA/VEBA.
-Effective January 1, 2023, or following the month upon execution of this agreement, the later of either, the City will contribute \$35 per pay period to each employee's individual HRA/VEBA account.
+The City will continue to contribute \$35 per pay period to each employee's individual HRA/VEBA account.
 HRA/VEBA fees are the responsibility of the employee.

 Section 2.
 During the term of this Agreement, the City will provide group term life insurance and accidental death and dismemberment for each regular, full-time employee at one and one-half (11⁄2) times the employee's annual salary, \$75,000 maximum.